hazelcast/hazelcast-jet/site/docs/operations/docker.md

 ]
 ```

-Run the following command to submit a hello world job to your Hazelcast
+Run the following command to submit the hello world job to your Hazelcast
 Jet instance:

 ```bash